nicola-tz/sigmatide/README.md

 For issues, questions, or contributions:
 - Create an issue in the repository
 - Contact the Detection Engineering team
 - Review the troubleshooting section above

-Please note this project is in very early stages and in active development, so use at your own risk.